hhhaaarrrr/freshersbatch-oct16/README.txt

 all the assignments for the git and github are given here for cssasssg too
 <<<<<<< HEAD
-this is for main branch along with css
+this is for main branch along with css and js
 =======

 >>>>>>> html-assignments